 The new rollbar in the middle will not allow your flat feet to roll inward, and the attractive mesh will give ventilation to keep the feet cool.
 The exterior will give firm support for the stability you need.

 Padding of new materials will cushion your steps and provide incentive for more weight-loss exercise.
-These are available in two colors at Amazon.com for $127.99 and free shipping.
+These are available in two colors and Amazon.com offers free shipping.